9: …And the World Will Go On Without You

 N flashed her a thumbs up.

-V turned her gaze back to the pile she lay on.
+V turned a gaze back to the pile she lay on.
 “Actually.
 Now that you’re here, and okay… There was something I made, while I was sitting here waiting for anyone to get back.
-Was thinking of you– something you said, I mean.”
-V reached down – didn’t have to reach far, she couldn’t move far – and produced a drone’s head.
+Was thinking about you— something you said, I mean.
+I’m not—whatever.”
+V reached down — didn’t have to reach far, she couldn’t move far — and produced a drone’s head.

 The visor got stabbed twice on either side, and under that, a winding trough carved through the glass.
 With this new damage, the drone seemed to watch from hollow-eyed stare, and gave a smile full of glass-shard teeth.